techworkersco/twc-site-boston/README.md

 source .env
 ```

-Run a development server to test with:
+Run a development server with:

 ```bash
 npm start